-The Complete History of Beyoncé at the Grammys
+Grammys 2021: The Complete History of Beyoncé at the Grammys

 Destiny was fulfilled in 2005 when Beyoncé and the rest of Destiny’s Child were nominated for a Grammy for “Lose My Breath.”

-2006 saw six more nominations for Beyoncé — two as a solo artist, and four as a member of Destiny’s Child.
-She rolled up in a form-fitting embellished gown, and walked away with an award for Best R&B Performance by a Duo or Group with Vocals for “So Amazing,” her Stevie Wonder collaboration.
+The year 2006 saw six more nominations for Beyoncé — two as a solo artist, and four as a member of Destiny’s Child.
+She rolled up in a form-fitting embellished gown and walked away with an award for best R&B performance by a duo or group with vocals for “So Amazing,” her Stevie Wonder collaboration.

 The 2007 Grammys celebrated the B’Day era; Bey’s sophomore album earned four nominations and one win.